Sign Up for Ross Email

 Course waivers are not an option in the Weekend MBA program.

-Students may elect to transition from the cohort-based Weekend MBA program to the flexible Evening MBA program or Online MBA program if they require additional flexibility.
+Students may elect to transition from the cohort-based Weekend MBA program to the flexible Online MBA program if they require additional flexibility.
 It is not possible for students in the Weekend program to transfer into the Full-Time MBA or Executive MBA programs.
 We recommend you apply to the Ross MBA program format that best suits your goals, needs, and schedule.

-The Admissions Committee looks for the same qualifications for all three formats.
+The Admissions Committee looks for the same qualifications in both formats.

 As much as possible, the course material and other content are similar between all programs.